ucgmsim/workflow/wiki/Realisations.md

 # Creating Your Own Configuration Section

-To add your own realisation config object, you need to:
+To add your own realisation config object, you need to create a configuration object inheriting from `RealisationConfiguration` and assign the object a matching schema.
-1. Create a configuration object,
-2. Populate `_REALISATION_SCHEMAS` with the configuration schema and,
-3. Populate `_REALISATION_KEYS` with the section key your config variables live in.

 We will now walk through an example adding the `DomainParameters` object to the realisation specification.